Back to: ADO.NET Tutorial For Beginners and Professionals

 In this article, I am going to discuss the Architecture of DataSet in .NET Framework.
-Please read our previous article where we discussed how to use DataSet with SQL Server database.
+Please read our previous article where we discussed how to use DataSet with the SQL Server database.
 I hope at the end of this article, you will understand the Architecture of DataSet in .NET.

 The DataSet object is central to supporting disconnected, distributed data scenarios with ADO.NET.
 The DataSet is a memory-resident representation of data that provides a consistent relational programming model regardless of the data source.
 It can be used with multiple and differing data sources, with XML data, or to manage data local to the application.
 The DataSet represents a complete set of data, including related tables, constraints, and relationships among the tables.
 The following image shows the DataSet object model.